-In May 2019, the National Organic Standards Board (NOSB) requested to work on an annotation for fish oil to address environmental concerns.
-Specifically, the NOSB request stated:
+In May 2019, the NOSB requested a work agenda to annotate fish oil to address environmental concerns.
+Specifically, The NOSB request stated:

-During the sunset review of fish oil at the Spring 2019 NOSB meeting, the NOSB asked for comment on how to address environmental and conservation concerns raised about the manufacturing of fish oil.
+During the sunset review of Fish Oil at the Spring NOSB 2019 meeting the NOSB asked for comment on how to address environmental and conservation concerns raised about the manufacturing of Fish Oil.
 Public comment was received validating these concerns as well as suggesting annotative language to address this area of concern.
 These annotations were proposed by industry and trade associations as well as interest groups.
-The Handling Subcommittee would like to request a work agenda item to propose an annotation to fish oil to address environmental concerns.
+The Handling Subcommittee (HS) would like to request a work agenda item to propose an annotation to Fish Oil to address environmental concerns.

-In August 2019, the National Organic Program (NOP) agreed to add this item to the NOSB work agenda.
+In August 2019, the NOP agreed to add this item to the NOSB work agenda.
 Specifically, the NOP stated: